IshaanFartyal/finsight/README.md

 ## If you made it this far

-Thanks for checking FinSight out!
+Thanks for checking Finsight out!
 You can find me on LinkedIn at https://www.linkedin.com/in/ishaanfartyal/